ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 {PANEL: Paging}

-From a client's point of view, [paging](../indexes/querying/paging) is conducted similarly in sharded and non-sharded databases and the same API is used to define page size and retrieve selected pages.
+From a client's point of view, [paging](../indexes/querying/paging) is conducted similarly in sharded and non-sharded databases, and the same API is used to define page size and retrieve selected pages.

-Under the hood, however, performing paging in a sharded database entails some overhead as the database is required to load the selected pages **from each shard**, sort the retrieved data, and provide the results.
+Under the hood, however, performing paging in a sharded database entails some overhead since the orchestrator is required to load the requested data **from each shard** and sort the retrieved results before handing the selected page to the user.

-* E.g., let's see what happens when we set the page size to **100** and load page **8** in a non-sharded and in a sharded database:
+* E.g., let's see what happens when we load the 8th page (where the page size is 100) from a non-sharded and a sharded database.
-   * A non-sharded database would skip 7 pages, load the 8th, and hand the user results 701 through 800.
+  {CODE-TABS}
+  {CODE-TAB:csharp:Query Query_basic-paging@Sharding\ShardingQuerying.cs /}
+  {CODE-TAB:csharp:DocumentQuery DocumentQuery_basic-paging@Sharding\ShardingQuerying.cs /}
+  {CODE-TAB:csharp:Index index-for-paging-sample@Sharding\ShardingQuerying.cs /}
+  {CODE-TABS/}

+    When the database is **Not sharded** the server would:
+      * skip 7 pages.
+      * hand page 8 to the client (results 701 to 800).

+    When the database is **Sharded** the orchestrator would:
+      * load 8 pages (sorted by modification order) from each shard.
+      * sort the retrieved results (in a 3-shard database, for example, the orchestrator would sort 2400 results).
-   * A 3-shard database would skip 7 pages and load the 8th page
+      * skip 7 pages (of 24).
-     **for each shard**, sort the 300 retrieved results, and provide the user with the sorted 100 results.
+      * hand page 8 to the client (results 701 to 800).

 {NOTE: }
-The default **sorting order** is **last modified comes first**: the latest document to be modified will be provided as the first result.
+The shards sort the data by modification order before sending it to the orchestrator.
+If a shard is required to send 800 results to the orchestrator, for example, the first result would be the document modified most recently and the document modified first would be the last result.
 {NOTE/}

 {PANEL/}